awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_service-with-iam.md

 ### Condition Keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>

 The `Condition` element \(or `Condition` *block*\) lets you specify conditions in which a statement is in effect\.
 The `Condition` element is optional\.
-You can build conditional expressions that use [condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html), such as equals or less than, to match the condition in the policy with values in the request\.
+You can create conditional expressions that use [condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html), such as equals or less than, to match the condition in the policy with values in the request\.

 If you specify multiple `Condition` elements in a statement, or multiple keys in a single `Condition` element, AWS evaluates them using a logical `AND` operation\.
 If you specify multiple values for a single condition key, AWS evaluates the condition using a logical `OR` operation\.
 All of the conditions must be met before the statement's permissions are granted\.